Parametric evolution, addition of boundstates and generalised Lax hierarchies: Evolution in parameter space

 Hence the time evolution equation of $\psi_l$ is governed by

 Multiplication of eq.
 (39) by $\psi_k$, summation over $k$ and use of eqs.
 (11) and (36) then leads to the relation

 which when combined with eq.
 (19) leads to

-${\bullet}$ {\it Thus we have derived an evolution equation for $U(x,t)$ which is valid for arbitrary choices of values of the functions $[\alpha_k(t)]$ and depends on a sum over the boundstate probabilities with weight factors $[\alpha_k]$.}
+${\bullet}$ {\it Thus we have derived an evolution equation for $U(x,t)$ which is valid for arbitrary choices of values of the functions $[\alpha_k(t)]$ and depends on a sum over the bound state probabilities with weight factors $[\alpha_k]$.}

-Since $[\psi_k]$ are eigenfunctions normalised to unity, integration of eq.
+Since $[\psi_k]$ are eigenfunctions normalized to unity, integration of eq.
 (42) between $-\infty$ and $\infty$ leads to the relation

 when the result from eq.
 (10) that as $x\to\infty$ $\det A\to 1$ is used.